-To associate a role with a Management Client profile, see the Role Settings' Info tab (see Info tab (roles) on page 330).
+To associate a role with a Management Client profile, go to the Info tab in the Role Settings.
+See also Info tab (roles) on page 342.
 Management Client profiles only handle the visual representation of system functionality, not the actual access to it.
-To limit the overall access to system functionality for a role, see the Role Settings' Overall Security tab (see Management ClientOverall Security tab (roles) on page 331).
+To limit the overall access to system functionality for a role, go to the Overall Security tab.
+See also Overall Security tab (roles) on page 344.

-It is important that all roles, to have access to the Management Server, enable the Connect security right, located in Role Settings > Management Server > Overall Security tab (roles) on page 331.
+It is important that all roles, to have access to the Management Server, enable the Connect security right, located in Role Settings > Management Server > Roles settings on page 342.